Remote Employee Monitoring: Leveraging Technology for Success

 You can use to-do lists to track exactly where the company is currently in the project implementation, which to-dos lie with which employees, and how far along they are with the processing.

-To-do lists thus allow seamless monitoring by project managers and supervisors and, at the same time, offer employees an ideal working basis for coping with daily tasks.
-For example, you have the option of adding relevant additional information or documents, such as PDF documents.
+To-do lists thus allow seamless monitoring by project managers and supervisors and offer employees an ideal working basis for coping with daily tasks.
+You can add relevant information, such as PDF documents.

 By the way, you also promote the self-management of remote colleagues, who can record to-dos clearly and according to priorities and assign tasks with software support.

-As soon as a to-do is completed, this is marked with a virtual tick and shows you that the employee has already completed the area.
+As soon as a to-do is completed, it is marked with a virtual tick, which shows that the employee has already completed the area.

 5. Keep an eye on email activity.

 Remote employee monitoring may also include tracking email activity.
-Especially considering that some colleagues spend up to 50 percent of their working day working in their email inboxes.
+They especially consider that some colleagues spend up to 50 percent of their working day in their email inboxes.

-It is not enough just to know that this is the case, but also how many emails are received each day, to whom emails are sent, how quickly leads are responded to, and much more.
+It is not enough to know that this is the case; one must also know how many emails are received each day, to whom emails are sent, how quickly leads are responded to, and much more.

-Mail gives you the option of creating email accounts for each employee, setting up counters for incoming emails, and identifying important recipients and senders.
+Mail allows you to create email accounts for each employee, set up counters for incoming emails, and identify important recipients and senders.

-Check what times of day and what days of the week most emails are sent and how long it takes for incoming emails to be answered.
+Check what times of day and days of the week most emails are sent and how long it takes to answer incoming emails.

-Email activity is a good indicator of which members of your team are particularly busy interacting with business partners and customers and where the workload may need to be rebalanced.
+Email activity indicates which team members are particularly busy interacting with business partners and customers and where the workload may need to be rebalanced.

 6. Check the work progress regularly.